swiss-territorial-data-lab/proj-hetres/README.md

 ## Image processing

 ### Structure
-The scripts all define a working folder.
+All the scripts refere to the same working folder.
 They will create the `processed` and `final` folders for their outputs.
 We recommend using the following directory structure:

 ```
 .                   # Working folder